 “People around us think we are weak when we respond to hatred with love; this is neither easy to bear nor to pass on to our children.
 But they do not know that love is the most powerful weapon”.
 This was the most overwhelming answer received when we asked about the great challenges these people have to face.

-On the afternoon of May 1, about fifteen members, who are part of the originr Focolare Community in Syria, gathered at the Jesuit Centre.
+On the afternoon of May 1, about fifteen members, who form part of the oldest Focolare Community in Syria, gathered at the Jesuit Centre.
 They were very happy to meet the president and co-president of the Movement, who went there to get to know them, to comfort them and give them hope, as Maria Voce said before leaving for Syria.

-They related very clearly and hopnestly about the hard times they lived during the war.
-Many of them lost all their belongings, but they kept their faith in God who is Love alive, whilst witnessing it in a daily life shattered with bombs, destruction and death.
+They related very clearly and authentically about the hard times they lived during the war.
+Many of them lost all their belongings, but they kept alive their faith in God who is Love, whilst witnessing it in a daily life shattered with bombs, destruction and death.

 One of them said: “Through our way of life, we try to be a living Gospel, because the Focolare spirituality has implanted in us a different seed.
 Those who accompany us have taken good care of this seed which seems to be bearing fruit because people around us realize that there is something different”.

 And it is not just a question of remaining in the same situation or of having the courage to rebuild one’s own life.
-Many, who are members of this small community of about fifty people, are now engaged in a range of projects that have been set up to help their people or support to cancer patients as well as physiotherapy and psychological support to those who are victims of war trauma.
-They also helped school with corses of ethical formation both at primary and secondary level.
+Many, who are members of this small community of about fifty people, are now engaged in projects that have been set up to help their people: support to cancer patients, physiotherapeutic and psychological support to those who are victims of war trauma, ethical formation courses to primary and secondary school students.